mjgasior/cracker-app/cracker-client/README.md

 # Cracker client

-In `nginx` directory there is the `cracker.conf` Nginx configuration file which allows to reach the backend server.
+`nginx` directory has the production `cracker.conf` Nginx configuration file which sets up the production entry point and should have SSL certificates for HTTPS.
+The files should be named `fullchain.pem` for the certificate and `privkey.pem` for the private key.

 ## Configuration